cyclus/cyclus/CONTRIBUTING.rst

 so it's time to make a pull request online and wait for our developer friends to review and accept it.

-Sometimes, your pull request will be hold by the reviewer until further changes are made to appease the reviewer's concerns.
+Sometimes, your pull request will be held by the reviewer until further changes are made to appease the reviewer's concerns.
 This may be frustrating, but please act rationally, discuss the issues on the GitHub space made for your pull request, consult the `style guide